 Be Open to Out-of-the-Way Airports

-This can require some tricky maneuvering—like arranging for a friend to pick you up or relying on a connecting bus or train.
-And it generally only helps you if you’re traveling within the U.S. But jetting in or out of a smaller airport than the big-city terminals might save you significant bucks, depending on your destination.
-There's no guarantee, but it's worth looking into.
+This can require some tricky maneuvering — like arranging for a friend to pick you up or relying on a connecting bus or train.
+And it generally only helps you if you’re traveling within the U.S. But flying in or out of a smaller airport than the big-city terminals might save you significantly, depending on your destination.

 Hit the Slopes and Tropical Resorts